hubmapconsortium/user-templates-api/src/user_templates_api/templates/jupyter_lab/templates/new_template/README.md

 For the jinja format, the render.py as in this folder is sufficient.

-## template.txt
+## template.ipynb
 The actual template.
+If you are working with an older template and want to convert this to a notebook again, you can use the script [here](https://github.com/hubmapconsortium/user-templates-api/blob/development/src/user_templates_api/templates/jupyter_lab/utils/convert-templates/README.md)

-This can be directly converted from .ipynb to .txt, or use the script [here](https://github.com/hubmapconsortium/user-templates-api/blob/development/src/user_templates_api/templates/jupyter_lab/utils/convert-templates/README.md) If insertion of values is required, e.g. uuids, you can add them as follows:
+If insertion of values is required, e.g. uuids, you can add them as follows:
 ```sh
 uuids = {{ uuids | safe }}
 ```